smutuvi/blog/content/post/2018-03-14-worldbank-poverty-prediction-competition.md

 ```
 ![A Train Distribution](/images/all_train_distribution.png)

 Clearly, from the above visualizations countries B and C's datasets were imbalanced.
-These datasets were resampled using Synthetic Minority Over-sampling Technique (SMOTE) in order to Boost the prediction accuracy.
-Follow [this link](https://elitedatascience.com/imbalanced-classes) to learn more about dealing with imbalanced classes in machine learning.
+These datasets were resampled using Synthetic Minority Over-sampling Technique (SMOTE) in order to Boost the prediction accuracy. (elitedatascience.com)(https://elitedatascience.com/imbalanced-classes) to learn more about dealing with imbalanced classes in machine learning.
 ```python
 sm = SMOTE(random_state=12, ratio = 1.0)
 # upsample b